helloejsulit/web-developer-hiring-project-2/README.md

 ### Install

 First, before running the app.
-Please run `npm run install` first.
+Please run `npm install` first.
 This will install both the client's and server's dependencies.

 ### Run